 Much of the tables below represent data pre-2018 when the housing market became very active due to a number of facets.
 This analysis cannot fully cover the intensity of the market within the limitations of the market.
-Instead, we direct readers to local administrative data and reports.
+Instead, I direct readers to local administrative data and reports.
 The first, are market reports from the Association of Lincoln Realtors https://lincolnrealtors.com/market-stats/.
 The second is the list of supplemental studies noted at the beginning of this document.

-In 2023 Urban Development replicated the NAHB/Wells Fargo Housing Opportunity Index (see image below) with local data to assess what percentage of homes were affordable to families earning the area median income.
-As the chart shows our local HOI historically remained between 80-90% until the 2nd and 3rd quarters of 2021 where homes asking prices and corresponding sales truly began to affect median families.
-In 2022 the Federal Reserve, to tackle inflation raised mortgage rates with directly (and primarily) affected our HOI.
+In 2023 Urban development replicated the NAHB/Wells Fargo Housing Opportunity Index (see image below) with local data to assess what percentage of homes were affordable to families earning the area median income.
+As the chart shows our local HOI historically remained between 80-90% until the 2nd and 3rd quarts of 0f 2021 were homes asking prices and corresponding sales truly began to affect median families.
+In 2022 the federal reserves, in an effort to tackle inflation raised mortgage rates with directly (and primarily) affected our HOI.
 Our local trend mirrors national trends in Q3-2022 our local HOI was approximately 60%, Nationally, it was 40%.